 Top 10 Baseball Books

 Moneyball by Micheal Lewis is arguably the most popular baseball book in the United States.
-Moneyball gives its readers an inside look into the 2002 Oakland Athletics as they attempt to put together a talented team of players on a small budget.
+Moneyball gives its readers an inside look into the story of the 2002 Oakland Athletics as they attempted to put together a talented team of players on a small budget.
 The book explains the concept of “sabermetrics,” which was unlike anything MLB teams were using at the time.
 The book had a huge impact on the game of baseball and transformed the way many teams were building their franchises.

 2. Boys of Summer